hanami/guides/content/v2.2/introduction/building-a-web-app.md

 end
 ```

-In the view, we can update our books exposure to take these inputs and use them for the database query:
+In the view, we can update our books exposure to take these inputs and pass them to the repo method:

 ```ruby
 # app/views/books/index.rb